Abstract commensurability and the Gupta--Sidki group: The case : proof of main theorems

 If $H\nleq \St(1)$ then $H_u\leq \St(1)$ for every $u\in \mathcal{L}_1$ by \autoref{roadmap}.
 In the case $n=1$, \autoref{D=2} shows that each second level vertex section $H_v$ is generated by elements of length at most 1, and is therefore finite.
 Thus $H\hookrightarrow \prod_{v\in \mathcal{L}_2} H_v$ is finite.
 If $n=2$, by \autoref{D=3} , there exists $u\in \mathcal{L}_1$ such that $H_{ui}$ is generated by elements of length at most 2 for all $i\in \{0,1,2,\}$.
 Hence $H_k$ is finite.
 Since $H\nleq \St(1)$, all first level vertex sections of $H$ are conjugate in $G$ and are therefore finite, making $H$ finite.
 Lastly, if $n>2$, by the same argument as in the proof of \autoref{thm3}, $H_v$ is generated by elements of length at most $3D+3/4<D$ whenever $v\in \mathcal{L}_2$.
 Hence $H$ is finite and the theorem follows by induction. \end{proof}

-An identical characterization of finite subgroups of the Grigorchuk group $\Gamma=\langle a,b,c,d\rangle$ is obtained using the same methods as in the above proof and the analysis carried out in \cite[Theorem 3]{griwil}.
+The same methods as in the above proof and the analysis carried out in \cite[Thorem 3]{griwil} yield an identical characterization of finite subgroups of the Grigorchuk group $\Gamma=\langle a,b,c,d\rangle$.
 For the reader's convenience, we sketch a proof of the non-trivial implication.
-We use the same length function as in \cite{griwil}, namely, the usual word length for finitely generated groups.
+The length function here is as in \cite{griwil}, namely, the usual word length for finitely generated groups.

 \begingroup \thethm{\ref*{grigfinite}} \begin{thm} Let $H\leq \Gamma$ be finitely generated.
 Then $H$ is finite if and only if no vertex section of $H$ is equal to $\Gamma$. \end{thm} \endgroup

 \begin{proof} Let $H$ be generated by a finite set $S$ such that $1\in S$ and $S^{-1}=S$ and let $D$ be the maximum length of elements of $S$.
 We induct on $D$.